 Information is a good thing for your dental patients.
 They need to know why a procedure is important, how it works, what it’s made of, and how much it costs.
 Unfortunately, throwing all this information at them is not going to make them be on board.
 In fact, a running commentary could make them mistrust you and turn them off completely because they aren’t given the opportunity to speak.

 Active listening is a critical component of consultative sales training.
 You need to let your patient speak too.
 Yes, you know teeth, but they know their own teeth better than anyone.
-And they have opinions, fears, concerns, hopes, and more, whether they need sleep apnea treatment or want porcelain veneers.
+And they have opinions, fears, concerns, hopes, and more, whether they need crowns or want porcelain veneers.
 Let them tell you – and make sure you hear it.

 You did the examination on your patient’s mouth.
 You reviewed the x-rays.
 You gathered information from your hygienist and dental assistants.
 That’s all the information you need to make a diagnosis, right?
 Not so much.
 There’s that patient sitting in the chair there too.
 They might be quiet because they have dental anxiety or you are steamrolling them with all your talking.